• About

 Singapore Noodles

-April 28, 2011 Filled under Asian, Main Dishes, Pasta, Rice, & Grains, Poultry
+by | Apr 28, 2011 | Asian, Main Dishes, Pasta, Rice, & Grains, Poultry | 2 comments

-Singapore noodles are spicy rice noodles stir fried with curry powder and veggies.
+Singapore noodles are spicy rice noodles stir-fried with curry powder and veggies.
 But I heard they don’t actually have Singapore noodles in Singapore?
 I guess it’s like how in China, they don’t call it ‘Chinese food’, just ‘food’?
 Have you been to Singapore and had these noodles?

-It’s a spicy, simple, easy to make weeknight supper and considering my family is Hakka Chinese from India, these flavours definitely suit my taste buds.
-You can find it on the menu at most Chinese restaurants, but with this recipe you can make them at home instead – that way you can control the spiciness.
+It’s a spicy, simple, easy to make weeknight supper, and considering my family is Hakka Chinese from India, these flavours definitely suit my taste buds.
+You can find it on the menu at most Chinese restaurants, but with this recipe, you can make them at home instead – that way you can control the spiciness.

 veg for singapore noodles